darwinanddavis/MalishevBullKearney/README.md

 .rtf
 .html

 :pig: Troubleshooting for running JGR and the rJava package in R for Mac OSX El Capitan 10.11.+ is specified in the R model file.
-If problems persist, feel free to contact me matthew.malishev@gmail.com
+If problems persist, feel free to contact me at matthew.malishev@gmail.com